SOS598-RDM/assignment_submission_workflow/README.md

 **Staging in GitKraken**
 ![stage_file](figures/stage_file.png)

-Once we have staged the file, it will moved to the Staged Files area.
+Once we have staged the file, it will have moved to the Staged Files area.

 **Staged files in GitKraken**
 ![staged_file](figures/staged_file.png)